Thank You for Considering Pursuing Higher Education at UDC

 All applicants must provide proof of residency.
 Please see the Admissions web site for additional information regarding “Proof of Residency” requirements.

 Students interested in receiving federal student financial aid in the form of scholarships, loans and/or grants must file a Free Application for Federal Student Aid (FAFSA) online.
-It is important that students apply for financial aid as soon as possible, even if they do not know all of the institutions to which they plan to apply for admissions.
+It is important that students apply for financial aid as soon as possible, even if they do not know all of the institutions to which they plan to apply for admission.
 Additional colleges can be added to the FAFSA later.

 Once you’ve been accepted, you must attend a New Student Orientation session before you register for classes.
 Refer to the Orientation page for more information and to register for an orientation session.